playfulprogramming/playfulprogramming/content/blog/android-studio-setup-for-ryzen-cpus/index.md

 ## IOMMU {#gigabyte-iommu}

-Enabling IOMMU on a Gigabyte AMD motherboard is much easier then enabling SVM mode.
-Simply _go to the **"Chipset"** root tab and it should be the first option at the top_.
+Enabling IOMMU on a Gigabyte AMD motherboard is much easier than enabling SVM mode.
+Simply _go to the **"Chipset"** root tab, and it should be the first option at the top_.
 Even if it's set to "Auto", go ahead and _update that to be **"Enabled"**_.

 ![The chipset tab](./iommu.jpg)